OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 android:allowBackup="true"
 ```

-If the value is set to **true**, investigate whether the app saves any kind of sensitive data, check "".
+If the value is set to **true**, investigate whether the app saves any kind of sensitive data, check the test case "Testing for Sensitive Data in Local Storage".

 ##### Cloud
 Regardless of using either key/value or auto backup, it needs to be identified: